 Before her indictment, Celestia turned her life around after surviving a near-fatal car accident.
 With support from her mother and stepdad, she achieved sobriety, worked a steady job as assistant manager at a sandwich shop and rented her own apartment.
 She slowly began to confront the painful events from her past instead of numbing herself with drugs and alcohol.

 Celestia pled guilty to conspiracy to possess with intent to distribute over 500 grams of methamphetamine and possession of a firearm in furtherance of a drug trafficking crime.
 Unfortunately, because of mandatory minimum laws, Judge Richard Cebull could not consider Celestia’s progress toward recovery.
-He departed from the guideline range of 16 ½ to 19 years to give Celestia the shortest sentence possible under law: 15 years.
+He departed from the guideline range of 16 ½ to 19 years to give Celestia the shortest sentence possible under the law: 15 years.
 Ashley received the same sentence, and the third co-defendant, a man who bought drugs from Celestia and Ashley and sold to an undercover agent, received eight years.

 22-year-old Celestia has now been incarcerated for almost three years over 1,000 miles away from her mother and stepdad.
 Her mother, Wilma, writes: